giuliano-barrella/DiabetesClassifierEnsemble/README.md

 Data preprocessing and visualization:

-  -pandas, numpy, matplotlib and seaborn model developement:
+  - pandas, numpy, matplotlib and seaborn

+Model developement:

-  -sklearn and xgboost.
+  - sklearn and xgboost.

 The ensemble is composed of 3 models: